-- 3 Enrique Alvarez Fanjul and Pierre Bahurel - 4 Mercator Ocean International, Toulouse, France - 6 Correspondence to: Yann Drillet (ealvarez@mercator-ocean.fr) Enrique Alvarez Fanjul (ealvarez@mercator-ocean.fr) - 7 8 Abstract.
+3 Enrique Alvarez Fanjul and Pierre Bahurel

+4 Mercator Ocean International, Toulouse, France

+6 Correspondence to: Enrique Alvarez Fanjul (ealvarez@mercator-ocean.fr)

+8 Abstract.
 Operational Ocean Forecasting Systems (OOFS) have proven to be immensely valuable today.
-Numerous successful - and inspiring services are currently operating in various regions of the world, contributing to cutting-edge applications within - the marine community.
-This success lays a strong foundation for building a global community around ocean forecasting. - However, the development and enhancement of newexisting forecasting systems remain challenging due to the absence of best - 12 practices, standards, and community-endorsed architectures.
-The OceanPrediction Decade Collaborative Center (DCC) and its - 13 associated Decade actions aim to address these challenges by leveraging the UN Decade of Ocean Science for Sustainable - 14 Development (2021-2030) and the concept of digital twinning.
-This paper introduces the OceanPrediction DCC and outlines - the forward-looking strategies developed to achieve these ambitious goals.
-The special issue introduced by this paper is part - of this broader effort.
+Numerous successful 9 and inspiring services are operating in various regions of the world, contributing to cutting-edge applications within the marine 10 community.
+This success lays a strong foundation for building a global community around ocean forecasting.
+However, the 11 development and enhancement of existing forecasting systems remain challenging due to the absence of best practices, 12 standards, and community-endorsed architectures.
+The OceanPrediction Decade Collaborative Center (DCC) and its associated 13 Decade actions aim to address these challenges by leveraging the UN Decade of Ocean Science for Sustainable Development 14 (2021-2030) and the concept of digital twinning.
+This paper introduces the OceanPrediction DCC and outlines the forward-15 looking strategies to achieve these ambitious goals.
+The special issue introduced by this paper is part of this broader effort.

-1 Introduction
+16 1 Introduction

-- The United Nations Decade of Ocean Science for Sustainable Development (2021-2030), also referred to as 'the Decade,' was - proclaimed by the 72nd Sessionsession of the UN General Assembly on December 5, 2017.
-Coordinated by the IOC-UNESCO, - the Decade seeks to promote large-scale, transformative change to shift from the 'ocean we have' to the 'ocean we want.'
-The - 21 Decade supports the evolutiondevelopment of ocean data, information, and knowledge systems, driving them toward higher - 22 levels of readiness, accessibility, and interoperability.
-The scale of this effort must be exponentially greater than anything - 23 previously undertaken. - 24 To guide the Decade's implementation, the IOC (Intergovernmental Oceanographic Commission) has developed an - 25 Implementation Plan (IOC-UNESCO, 2021), supported by contributions from member states, UN agencies, intergovernmental - 26 organizations, non-governmental organizations, and relevant stakeholders.
-The OceanPrediction Decade Collaborative Center - 27 (DCC) is a cross-cutting structure within this plan that operates globally, fostering collaboration among the Decade actions - 28 related to ocean prediction.
+The United Nations Decade of Ocean Science for Sustainable Development (2021-2030), also referred to as 'the Decade,' was proclaimed by the 72nd session of the UN General Assembly on December 5, 2017.
+Coordinated by the IOC-UNESCO, the Decade seeks to promote large-scale, transformative change to shift from the 'ocean we have' to the 'ocean we want.'
+The Decade supports the development of ocean data, information, and knowledge systems, driving them toward higher levels of readiness, accessibility, and interoperability.
+The scale of this effort must be exponentially greater than anything previously undertaken.

+To guide the Decade's implementation, the IOC (Intergovernmental Oceanographic Commission) has developed an Implementation Plan (IOC-UNESCO, 2021), supported by contributions from member states, UN agencies, intergovernmental organizations, non-governmental organizations, and relevant stakeholders.
+The OceanPrediction Decade Collaborative Center (DCC) is a cross-cutting structure within this plan that operates globally, fostering collaboration among the Decade actions related to ocean prediction.

-- Mercator Ocean International has been entrusted by the IOC-UNESCO to coordinate the OceanPrediction DCC, with the mission: "to achieve a predicted ocean through a shared and coordinated global effort within the framework of the UN Ocean Decade."
-The Centre implements a community-driven agenda that allows the ocean prediction community to collaborate on activities such as communication, outreach, training, cost-sharing, joint workshops, and the standardization of language and outputs.
-Additionally, it facilitates the co-design of an architecture necessary for developing a Global Ocean Prediction System. - The Centre acts as a global convener of multidisciplinary ocean prediction expertise, collaborating with intergovernmental programs (e.g., GOOS, ETOOFS, IODE, OBPS) to establish agreements on operational infrastructure, terminology, and standards needed to deliver unified services from multiple geographic and thematic nodes
+Mercator Ocean International has been entrusted by the IOC-UNESCO to coordinate the OceanPrediction DCC, with the mission: "to achieve a predicted ocean through a shared and coordinated global effort within the framework of the UN Ocean 30 Decade."
+The Centre implements a community-driven agenda that allows the ocean prediction community to collaborate on

+31 activities such as communication, outreach, training, cost-sharing, joint workshops, and the standardization of language and

+32 outputs.
+Additionally, it facilitates the co-design of an architecture necessary for developing a Global Ocean Prediction System.

+The Centre acts as a global convener of multidisciplinary ocean prediction expertise, collaborating with intergovernmental programs (e.g., GOOS, ETOOFS, IODE, OBPS) to establish agreements on operational infrastructure, terminology, and standards needed to deliver unified services from multiple geographic and thematic nodes

-2 OceanPrediction DCC objectives
+37 2 OceanPrediction DCC objectives